Sustainable Cooks

 Pro Tips/Recipe Notes

 • Types of milk – I would recommend 2%, whole, or buttermilk.
 Results with 1% or lower are generally poor.
-I have not tested this recipe with non-dairy milk.
+I have not personally tested this recipe with non-dairy milk but readers have noted success with almond milk.

 • To freeze: press a piece of plastic wrap over the cinnamon rolls after the second rise.
 Tightly wrap the pan in foil and freeze unbaked rolls for up to two months.
 To thaw: place in the fridge overnight.
 Bake as normal.